moeloubani/easy-ai-chat-embed/README.md

 `[easy_ai_chat_embed]`

-This will use the default model and prompt configured in the plugin settings.
+This will use the default model, prompt, and chatbot name configured in the plugin settings.

-*(Note: Currently, overriding settings via shortcode attributes is not implemented.)*
+You can override the defaults using the following attributes:

+*   `model`: Specify the AI model ID to use (e.g., `gpt-4`, `claude-3-opus-20240229`).
+*   `prompt`: Provide a custom initial system prompt.
+*   `name`: Set a custom name for the chatbot.

+Example:
+`[easy_ai_chat_embed model="gpt-4-turbo" prompt="You are a helpful assistant." name="Support Bot"]`

 ### Elementor Widget